FeLiNa0/parallelly/README.md

 Use `make build-readme to update the README file
 -->

-Add Jet aerobics to your CLI!
+Add synchronized swimming to your CLI!

 ## Usage